Erich Dublon: Deportation

 Belgium remained neutral at the outbreak of World War II, when the Dublon family first arrived in 1939.
 In May 1940, however, German forces occupied the country.
 The occupation authorities soon implemented anti-Jewish measures, including a census to identify the Jewish population.

 At the age of 50, Erich Dublon was deported to the Mechelen transit camp and later transported to the Auschwitz complex.
 He was not sent directly to the gas chambers but was instead selected for forced labor.
 Auschwitz records state that he died of a heart attack on September 3, 1942.

 His brother Willi was arrested by the Gestapo and sent to the Mechelen camp on December 23, 1943.
 Erna Dublon and her daughters, Lore and Eva, were also captured on January 8, 1944.
 The family was deported to Auschwitz on January 17, 1944.
 Upon arrival, Willi (aged 54), Erna (aged 40), and Eva (aged 10) were killed in the gas chambers.
 Lore, aged 16, was selected for forced labor and transferred to the Golleschau subcamp, where she later died.

 Legacy

-Erich Dublon's travel diary provides a detailed account of the voyage of the SS St. Louis.
+Erich Dublon's travel diary provides a detailed account of the voyage of the MS St. Louis.
 It documents the daily lives of the passengers and records their emotional distress when entry into Havana was denied.
-The diary has contributed to the historical understanding of Jewish migration during World War II and the experiences of the SS St. Louis passengers.
+The diary has contributed to the historical understanding of Jewish migration during World War II and the experiences of the MS St. Louis passengers.